bucsspring2024/final-project-alpha/README.md

 << Give an overview of your project >>

-*** I want to create a 2D monopoly game where the user moves a character around a board and interacts with random events based on where they land.
+*** I want to create a 2D Game of Life board game where the user moves a character around a board and interacts with random events based on where they land and the amount of money they made will display at the end as the player's score.

 ## GUI Design